xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 Thus only *n* == 15 mod 24 gives possible candidates for prime numbers!

-And for *n* == 15 mod 24, we have: (all composites in the list below have been trial factored (https://en.wikipedia.org/wiki/Trial_division, https://t5k.org/glossary/xpage/TrialDivision.html, https://www.rieselprime.de/ziki/Trial_factoring, https://mathworld.wolfram.com/TrialDivision.html, http://www.numericana.com/answer/factoring.htm#trial, https://oeis.org/A189172) to 10<sup>9</sup>, also none of them have algebraic factors)
+And for *n* == 15 mod 24, we have: (all composites in the list below have been trial factored (https://en.wikipedia.org/wiki/Trial_division, https://t5k.org/glossary/xpage/TrialDivision.html, https://www.rieselprime.de/ziki/Trial_factoring, https://mathworld.wolfram.com/TrialDivision.html, http://www.numericana.com/answer/factoring.htm#trial, https://oeis.org/A189172) to 10<sup>9</sup>, also none of these composites have algebraic factors)

 |*n*|the prime factorization of the number 5H<sub>*n*</sub>5 in base *b* = 19|
 |---|---|